vollyimnetz/crop-thumbnails/readme.txt

 5. Choose what image-sizes should be hidden (for what post-types), for better usability.

 == Changelog ==
+= 0.8.4 =
+* fix a bug that may occure on some systems with xdebug enabled and low xdebug.max_nesting_level (see: http://wordpress.org/support/topic/error-when-trying-to-crop-a-certain-image)
+* add dutch language (thanks to Max Gruson)

 = 0.8.3 =
 * fix a bug for systems with comma as dezimal seperator (http://wordpress.org/support/topic/doesnt-save-the-cropped-image-anywhere?replies=12#post-4563377)
 * reduce capabilities from "edit_pages" AND "upload_files" to only "upload_files"